lightningnetwork/lnd/docs/INSTALL.md

 #### Running lnd using the btcd backend

 If you are on testnet, run this command after `btcd` has finished syncing.
 Otherwise, replace `--bitcoin.testnet` with `--bitcoin.simnet`.
-If you installing `lnd` in preparation for the [tutorial](http://dev.lightning.community/tutorial), you may skip this step.
+If you are installing `lnd` in preparation for the [tutorial](http://dev.lightning.community/tutorial), you may skip this step.
 ```